hschafer2017/Sports-Multi-timer-Assistant/README.md

 The Javascript functions running the stopwatch are modified from Coding with Sara's stopwatch [tutorial](https://codingwithsara.com/the-multiple-stopwatches-on-one-page-in-javascript-for-intermediates/) for this application.
 Some HTML was also modeled after her example, but modified to fit styling, multiple buttons, splits, and lanes.

-For the JavaScript, reset functions were modified for the reset button to reset all stopwatches instead of refreshing the page, and individual reset buttons for each small stopwatch were removed as it was an unnessary feature for the UX of this project.
+For the JavaScript, reset functions were modified for the reset button to reset all stopwatches instead of refreshing the page, and individual reset buttons for each small stopwatch were removed as it was an unnecessary feature for the UX of this project.
 Split functions were also added.
 Start/Stop functions were modified for a style change in buttons using jQuery.
 A main stopwatch was added for UX and so the coach could see the total time elapsed along with individual times, similar to a swimming scoreboard.
 Save Button to pass values to Flask and into MongoDB were added using Ajax.

 The Ajax function was modeled after this [post](https://stackoverflow.com/questions/37631388/how-to-get-data-in-flask-from-ajax-post) from Stack Overflow and modified to fit this project by looking at patterns of other Ajax uses and syntax.
-A prevent default was added to prevent the page from reloading when the AJAX call is made.
+A preventDefault was added to prevent the page from reloading when the AJAX call is made.

 Recursion in Jinja was used to iterate over the nested dictionaries in Python to render the times and meet data properly by ensuring that all lanes were looped through and displayed.
 This [method](https://stackoverflow.com/questions/21006574/flask-jinja2-iterating-over-nested-dictionaries/21006895) from Stack Overflow was followed as a guideline, and modified for the nature of my data structure.